Guatemala Mission: The Indigenous Village

 - More than 75% of people live in poverty.

-Hormel, in partnership with "Food For the Poor," has made a product called "Spammy" a fortified turkey spread to help address this problem as well.
-It is high in protein and fortified with essential vitamins and minerals, and Hormel has committed to deliver 1 million cans of "Spammy" each year to needy families for three years.
+In partnership with "Food For the Poor," Hormel has made a product called "Spammy," a fortified turkey spread to help address this problem.
+It is high in protein and fortified with essential vitamins and minerals, and Hormel has committed to delivering 1 million cans of "Spammy" each year to needy families for three years.

 This offering is a temporary solution, and thank God for it.
 In conjunction with these other more permanent feeding programs like "Life Builders International" (Jason and Tressa's ministry), many families will be nourished.